-In recent years Pauline Boty’s contribution to British Pop art has undergone a thoroughly merited re-evaluation and there have been numerous articles and images relating to her life and her work posted on the web.
-In addition she has been the subject of exhibitions, books, magazine articles and documentaries and previously unknown works continue to still come to light.
+In recent years Pauline Boty’s contribution to British Pop art has undergone a thoroughly merited re-evaluation and there have been numerous articles and images relating to her life and work posted on the web.
+In addition she has been the subject of exhibitions, books, magazine articles and documentaries and previously unknown works still occasionally come to light.

-Clearly an authorised website dedicated to her life, work and enduring appeal has been long overdue therefore, so in addition to helping make more people aware about Pauline Boty, the primary aims here are to:
+Clearly an authorised website dedicated to her life, work and enduring appeal had been long overdue, so in addition to helping make more people aware about Pauline Boty, the primary aims here are to:

-• gather together disparate elements from the web into one up-to-date central location with links back to them wherever possible
+- gather together disparate elements from online into one up-to-date central location with links back to them wherever possible

-• provide a comprehensive and updated list of works, whether existing or lost, and detailing if in a private collection or available to view in a gallery or museum
+- provide a comprehensive and updated list of works, whether extant or lost, and detailing whether in a private collection or available to view in a gallery or museum

-• give news on relevant upcoming exhibitions, publications, programmes, events, works for sale and more
+- give news on upcoming exhibitions, publications, programmes, events, works for sale and other relevant items

-Since its inception in 2019 this has been a continually evolving website with new information regularly added and updated, so any omissions or errors found within these pages – or simply other helpful feedback – will always be very welcome via the Contact page.
+Since its inception in 2019 the website has been continually evolving, with new information regularly added and updated.
+Any omissions or errors spotted within these pages – or simply other helpful feedback – will always be very welcome via the Contact page.

 Social media